vemboy200/homeconnect_local_hass/README.md

 - While this integration can (in theory) support all the functions supported in the Home Connect app, in reality, the functions have to reverse engineered
 - The mDNS on Home Connect devices is wonky and fail to connect.
 The best example of this is that in the App, unless if the phone is on the same Wireless Access Point as the appliance theres a chance a local connection may fail to establish.
 - Home Assistant may overload the device's local capacity causing it to not accept new connections for 24 hours.
 This is called a **Websocket Shutdown**.
-See this section](#how-to-resolve-a-websocket-shutdown) for more info and how to resolve it.
+See [this section](#how-to-resolve-a-websocket-shutdown) for more info and how to resolve it.
 - The Appliance must be online and reachable on your local network during initial setup.
 The config flow actively tests the connection before letting you finish adding the device, so it cannot be added while powered off or unreachable.
 Once added, the appliance can go offline/online freely and its entities will simply go unavailable and recover automatically.
 See issues https://github.com/chris-mc1/homeconnect_local_hass/issues/274 and https://github.com/chris-mc1/homeconnect_local_hass/issues/293 for info about why it is like this.

 ## Requesting a New Feature